ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 1
 :cherry_blossom: I made the pledge and reviewed lesson 1.
+Let's start!

-The core of this lesson is the problem solving framework, which involves the understanding of business issues and data, data preparation, modeling, validation, and visualization.
+:cherry_blossom: The core of this lesson is the problem solving framework, which involves the understanding of business issues and data, data preparation, modeling, validation, and visualization.
 Hope everyone is joining in the challenge!
 Encouraging @susyjam @Frida! :sparkling_heart: